gtaha23/MasterOS-Rust/README.md

 A lightweight OS written in Rust (bootloader is included as a crate)

 # History
-This project is currently being developed in 2 ways -masterOS-ubuntu (C repo),
+The lore behind this project is on MasterOS repo (C#) This project is currently being developed in 2 ways -masterOS-ubuntu (C repo),
 -MasterOS-Rust (Rust repo)